Tour Finland, Estonia, Latvia, Lithuania, Poland and Germany

 Exit Lithuania today and cross the border into Poland, making the epic journey to Warsaw (approximately 9 hours).
 Unfortunately, there's no faster way so get comfortable with a good book and take in the sights en route (make sure to bring snacks for the long journey).
 Warsaw is Poland's large, bustling capital, with a love of culture and art, as well as entertainment.
 There are numerous theatrical and musical venues, including the prestigious National Opera, the Chamber Opera and the National Theatre.
 As you won't have much time to explore when you arrive, perhaps head out for dinner with the group in the evening.

-Not long after breakfast today, head out on an included visit to the evocative Warsaw Uprising Museum.
+Not long after breakfast today, head out on a short Orientation Walk and an included visit to the evocative Warsaw Uprising Museum.
 Opened on the 60th anniversary of the Uprising, this museum recounts the events which saw the people of Warsaw fighting against the Nazi occupation.
 The museum is a moving tribute to those who fought and died for independence.
 The rest of your day is free to do as you wish.
 There are plenty of other museums to browse, including the Ethnographic Museum, Marie Curie Museum and Natural History Museum.
 The Palace of Science and Culture Observation Deck is a great way of seeing the city of Warsaw in all of its glory.
 Alternatively continue to explore Warsaw's old town, rebuilt true to the original after WWII had left 85% of Warsaw in rubble.
 The effort was recognized by UNESCO in 1980 when it was added to the world heritage list.
 Make sure you also head down the Royal Mile past the university, beautiful baroque buildings and the occasional royal park.

 - Palace of Science and Culture Observation Deck - PLN20

-- Pawiak Prison Memorial - PLN8
+- Pawiak Prison Memorial - PLN10

 - Ethnographic Museum - PLN12